-Water, Mills and Marshes will work to further conserve and enhance, interpret and make more accessible the built and natural heritage and cultural landscape of the area between Norwich, Great Yarmouth, Lowestoft, Acle and Loddon following the course of the rivers Yare, Bure and Waveney.
+Water, Mills and Marshes will work to further conserve and enhance the built and natural heritage and cultural landscape of the area between Norwich, Great Yarmouth, Lowestoft, Acle and Loddon following the course of the rivers Yare, Bure and Waveney.
 A total of 38 projects will now be developed over the next 18 months for delivery over a five-year period.